rb-uf/swe-project/README.md

    go run swe-project/backend
    ```
    Several lines should print out starting with `[GIN-debug]`.

+4. Open a web browser and go to `localhost:3000`.

+   You should see the front end.

-   Press `Ctrl-C` to stop the server.
+5. From the terminal, ress `Ctrl-C` to stop the server.